Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/terms-of-use.md

  3.2.
 By using the Site you agree that the Digital Business Council and any of its members or related bodies corporate or any of their employees or agents are not responsible for:

- a) the accuracy or otherwise of the information displayed or omitted from the Site or Linked Sites;
+  3.2.1. the accuracy or otherwise of the information displayed or omitted from the Site or Linked Sites;

- b) any person's reliance on the information presented on the Site or on Linked Sites;
+  3.2.2. any person's reliance on the information presented on the Site or on Linked Sites;

- c) any loss in connection with the use of the Site or any Linked Site.
+  3.2.3. any loss in connection with the use of the Site or any Linked Site.

 4. REGISTRATION INFORMATION